JonahCoffelt/Human-AI-Interaction-Research/Literature/Artificial intelligence – Human intelligence conflict and its impact on process system safety.md

 Although the development of fully autonomous systems is being pursed, particularly with neuro-symbolic AI, it is more realistic to expect applications of AI to be a collaborative effort between humans and AI.
 The failure of systems to properly account and allow for human-AI collaboration often can lead to conflicts and hazardous situations.

 ## Human and AI operations in IA systems
+Effective IA systems will allow for human-AI collaboration in which input flows both ways.

 # Definitions